findmypast/career-progression-framework/README.md

 You will need to use [node](https://nodejs.org/en/download/) to run this application.
 Once cloned, do an `npm start`

 The framework is hosted via github pages.
-To update the site, after commiting your changes all you need to do is a `git push`.
+To update the site, after committing your changes all you need to do is a `git push`.

 ## Adding a new department